 Heel pain can make walking difficult and uncomfortable.
 Approximately 1 in 10 people will develop heel pain in their lifetime, and one of the most common causes is a condition known as plantar fasciitis.

-Plantar fasciitis is the most common cause of inferior heel pain, accounting for 80% cases1.
-The plantar fascia is a ligament that connects the heel bone to the toes, supporting the arch of the foot.
-Plantar fasciitis occurs when the plantar fascia becomes inflamed and is painful at its attachment to the heel bone.
-In many cases, the symptoms of plantar fasciitis will go away within 10 months2.
-For those patients who do not see a relief of symptoms, they may seek more aggressive treatment in hopes of alleviating their pain.
+The plantar fascia is a ligament that connects the heel bone to the toes, supporting the foot's arch.
+Plantar fasciitis occurs when the plantar fascia becomes inflamed, leading to pain at its attachment to the heel bone.
+In many cases, the symptoms of plantar fasciitis will go away within ten months.
+Patients who do not see symptom relief may seek more aggressive plantar fasciitis treatment to alleviate their pain.